-This information is adapted from http://www.mit.gov.it/mit/site.php?p=scioperi, listing strikes of national scope.
-I'll list important local strikes if I become aware of them.
+This information is adapted from http://www.mit.gov.it/mit/site.php?p=scioperi.
+In November 2014, that site was expanded to show local strikes.
+On this page, I'll focus on strikes of national importance, and I'll list local strikes in the higher-profile cities.
 Strikes that have been announced, then postponed or cancelled are also noted.
 Strikes from past dates are listed in the second entry, including cancelled strikes, which are crossed out, to give an idea of how often postponements and cancellations happen.

 Often these strikes are only called by some of the several unions involved with a transportation agency, and operations do not shut down completely.